 “Any input?”
 I pressed.

 “If you stay, and this plague gets worse, what will you do?
 Our capital city was full of the strongest warriors, the most powerful paladins, and even some pretty tough mages.
-They fell in one single day.”
+They fell in a single day.”

 “So this expedition is a retreat?”
 I posed.